dmbarbour/wikilon/docs/AboutABC.md

 ### Gates for Active Debugging

 In [minimalist ABC](ABC_Minimalist.md) I proposed use of `{@foo}` gates as a basis for debugging.
-The behavior of a gate is configured at the runtime level: a 'closed' gate acts as a breakpoint, an 'open' gate just passes data, and a 'trace' gate will
+The behavior of a gate is configured at the runtime level: a 'closed' gate acts as a breakpoint, an 'open' gate just passes data, a 'log' gate will record data to a log, and a 'trace' gate will tag data so we can work out where it's been.

-Our runtime can configure for every gate name

-Depending on our runtime configuration, such gates could serve as:

-* break

 ### Value Stowage